-Students are held responsible for knowing SAP eligibility criteria and their status at the end of each semester.
-Students should contact the Student Financial Aid Office if questions occur.
+Students are responsible for knowing SAP eligibility criteria and their status at the end of each semester.
+Students should contact the Student Financial Aid Office (SFAO) if questions occur.

-Whether a student is considered to be making SAP depends on the successful completion of courses (credit hours), cumulative grade point average (GPA), and maximum time limits to complete his or her course of study.
+Whether a student is considered to be making SAP depends on successful completion of courses (credit hours), cumulative grade point average (GPA), and maximum time frame limits to complete his or her program.
 Students must meet all the requirements listed below:

-Earned credits are defined as credits successfully completed with final grades of A, B, C, D, or P according to BYU-Idaho’s Academic Policy.
+Earned credits are defined as program applicable credits successfully completed with final grades of A, B, C, D, or P according to BYU-Idaho’s Academic Policy.
 A student is allowed to retake a course based on the requirements of the Student Records & Registration Office.
-Audit and non-credit classes are ineligible for financial aid and do not count in SAP calculations
+Audit and non-credit classes are ineligible for financial aid and do not count in SAP calculations.

-A student’s eligibility for financial aid will be terminated at the point when a student will be unable to complete his or her degree within 150% of the total credits required.
-This will be 180 credits for a Bachelor’s Degree.
-Depending on the Associates Degree, the limit ranges from 90 – 117 credits.
-All attempted credits are counted, whether or not financial aid was received, including transfer hours accepted for credit, AP, IB, CLEP, vertical, special exam, retakes, and credits granted academic renewal.
-Measured in 3 steps example:
+- Maximum Time Frame Limit (MTF) Requirements – A student’s eligibility for financial aid will be terminated at the point when a student will be unable to complete his or her program within 150% of the total credits required.
+Refer to the BYUI Academic Catalog which can be found online at www.byui.edu/catalog for required credits for your program.
+All attempted program applicable credits are counted, whether or not financial aid was received, including transfer hours accepted for credit, AP, IB, CLEP, vertical, special exam, retakes, and credits granted academic renewal.

 These rules are applied uniformly to all students for all periods of enrollment whether or not aid has been received previously.